SEARCH WITH THE PROGRAM FINDER

 *Please note that this optional trip can be included for an additional fee of $60.
 Students will have an opportunity to sign up for this trip prior to their arrival on site.

 Established in 1348, Charles University still carries the name and legacy of its founder, the Holy Roman Emperor Charles IV.
-Backed up by more than600 years of tradition, the university is considered to be one of the most research-intensive and international institutions in the world.
+With more than 600 years of tradition, the university is considered to be one of the most research-intensive and international institutions in the world.

 API students at Charles University during the January term can choose from architectural history to Czech language.
 All courses, with the exception of Czech language courses, are offered in English.